Loss of earnings allowance

 You will get the smaller of these two amounts.

-- The allowance is linked to the Disability Pension, it is not paid in relation to Incapacity Payments.
+- The allowance is linked to the Disability Compensation Payment, it is not paid in relation to Incapacity Payments.

 - You need to submit your claim within 12 months from the start of the time in which you lost earnings.

 - The allowance is meant to be a short-term payment.
-If you can’t work for long periods or indefinitely, you may need to apply for an increase in your Disability Pension.
+If you can’t work for long periods or indefinitely, you may need to apply for an increase in your Disability Compensation Payment.

 - The allowance is for when you can’t work because of medical treatment, not just because of your injury or illness.